vishalwaghmare79/vishalwaghmare79/README.md

 1. ⏰ I follow the 8-8-8 rule daily: 8 hours of study, 8 hours of sleep, and 8 hours for activities like cooking and gym.
 2. 🌅 I wake up at 6 AM every day, without an alarm!
 3. 📚 I once prepared for my 12th-grade exams in just 3-4 months and passed.
-4. 💡 I taught myself web development from online courses and built my first project within 6 months.
+4. I taught myself web development from online courses and am currently working on my first mega project, **ShopEase**.
+This project is an E-commerce platform where students can buy and sell items.
+   If you’re interested in contributing to this project, feel free to reach out and join in!
+Your contributions are welcome and appreciated.
 ---